Foundation (TV series): Casting

 Lee Pace and Jared Harris play Brother Day and Hari Seldon, respectively.
 Lou Llobell stars as Gaal Dornick, a mathematical genius from a rural, repressed aquatic planet.
 Leah Harvey plays Salvor Hardin, the protective and intuitive warden of a remote outer planet.
 Laura Birn stars as Demerzel, the enigmatic gynoid aide to the Emperor of the Galaxy.
 Terrence Mann stars as Brother Dusk, the eldest living member of the ruling family.
 Cassian Bilton plays Brother Dawn, the youngest living member of the ruling family and next in line to be Brother Day.
 New characters Brother Day, Brother Dusk, and Brother Dawn are original characters created for the series.
 Each is a different-aged clone in the "genetic dynasty" of the Emperor Cleon I: the youngest clone is called Dawn, the middle clone and reigning emperor is called Day, and the emperor emeritus is called Dusk.
 In a June 2021 trailer, Alfred Enoch joined the cast.

 For season two, Isabella Laughland was cast as Brother Constant, along with Sandra Yi Sencindiver, Ella-Rae Smith, Dimitri Leonidas, Ben Daniels, Holt McCallany, Mikael Persbrandt, Rachel House, and Nimrat Kaur.
 For season three, Alexander Siddig and Troy Kotsur were cast in the roles of Dr. Ebling Mis, a self-taught psychohistorian, and Preem Palver, the leader of a planet of psychics, respectively.
 Siddig previously appeared in a season one guest role as a different character.
-Additional season three series regulars include Pilou Asbæk (a recast of The Mule), Cherry Jones, Synnøve Karlsen, Cody Fern, Brandon P. Bell, Tómas Lemarquis, Yootha Wong-Loi-Sing and Leo Bill.
+Additional season three series regulars include Pilou Asbæk (a recast of the Mule), Cherry Jones, Synnøve Karlsen, Cody Fern, Brandon P. Bell, Tómas Lemarquis, Yootha Wong-Loi-Sing and Leo Bill.

 Filming

 On March 12, 2020, Apple suspended production of the show in Ireland due to the COVID-19 pandemic.
 On October 6, filming was resumed.
 On January 27, 2021, after quarantining and receiving special waivers from the government of Malta, cast and crew members were allowed to start filming on the island.
 Goyer noted some filming was always planned to be conducted in Malta, however, due to new restrictions imposed in London, they moved significant portions of production to Malta.
 Filming in Malta concluded in February 2021.
 Filming in Tuineje, Fuerteventura (Canary Islands) was already wrapped by March 2021.
 The production team worked in volcanic landscapes such as the Caldera de los Arrabales and Granja de Pozo Negro.
 The production team then moved to Tenerife, where filming resumed on March 22, 2021.
 Filming concluded in April 2021 after 19 months.

 The second season began filming in Prague, Czech Republic, on April 11, 2022.

 The third season began filming in late May 2023 in Prague.
 Filming was halted on July 14, 2023, due to the 2023 Hollywood labor disputes.
 Production on the third season was expected to resume in Prague in February 2024, but was disbanded once again due to budgetary issues.
 Production resumed in March 2024 in Prague and Poland.

+The fourth season began filming in January 2026 in Prague, and is expected to wrap in July 2026.